ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 ### Basic Math using PHP

-As a quick aside, let’s discuss a common use case for PHP - which is math functions.
+As a quick aside, let's discuss a common use case for PHP - which is math functions.
 Calculators generally tend to work better than PHP, so I will just touch on this briefly.

 #### Step 1: Add Math to the Lesson2.php File